Potential 499s/Research Assistants

 Our lab is open from 9 to 5 on weekdays, and on occasional weekends.
 Thus, daytime availability is required.
 We are a Macintosh-based lab, so experience with Macs and Excel are a bonus.
 We also prefer that our research assistants have experience working with children and have taken relevant coursework, such as Psych 206 (Developmental Psychology) or Psych 209 (Fundamentals of Psychological Research).
 If you are a UW student, you may receive Psych 499 credit for working at the ECCL.
 UW students are required to make a commitment of at least 6 hours a week (2 academic credits), for at least 2 consecutive academic quarters.

 During the summer, the ECCL accepts qualified interns from other academic institutions.
-Internship slots at ECCL are filled via a competitive application process.
-Interns are required to commit to working in the lab at least 10 hours per week for the full summer quarter (Typical dates are late June to late August).
+Internship positions at ECCL are filled via a competitive application process.
+Each intern will be paired with a graduate student or post-doctoral fellow and will work together on a project.
+Summer interns will receive hands-on experience in every step of the research processs and will participate in professional development seminars throughout the summer.
+The internship is unpaid; applicants are encouraged to apply for funding from their home institutions or other external sources.
+Interns are required to commit to working in the lab full time (up to 40 hours per week) for the full summer quarter (typical dates are late June to late August).
 If you are interested in applying for an internship, please fill out the application to the right.

 Honors Thesis Students